Mature Masculine

 Mastery: Develop deep competence in domains that matter.

-Integrity: Live by your stated values.
+Integrity: Live by our stated values.

-Service: Use your capabilities to serve others.
+Service: Use our capabilities to serve others.

-Presence: Show up reliably.
+Presence: Show up.

 Learning: Stay humble and continue to grow.

-Teaching: Share what you know.
+Teaching: Share what we know.

 Authority and Leadership